A large group of paddles hold their paddles and pose below a bridge over the Tennessee River.

 For people who like to get close to history, Bridgeport is a premier stop along the Tennessee RiverLine.

-Evidence suggests there have been people in the area for more than 10,000 years, and you can get up close and personal with artifacts from every major period of southeastern prehistory at Russell Cave National Monument.
+Evidence suggests there have been people in the area for more than 10,000 years, and you can get up close and personal with artifacts from every major period of southeastern prehistory at Russell Cave National Monument (more on that later).
 The cave’s conditions were perfect as a living or storage space thousands of years ago, which also made it a fitting preservation chamber for the artifacts left inside.
 To ensure the history within is protected, people aren’t allowed to enter the cave, but the observation deck just outside offers a great vantage point.
 It also makes for a nice birding spot, as Montague Mountain is home to 115 species of birds.

 The two walking trails that lead to the cave (one strenuous, one more leisurely) are a peaceful way to engage with nature and walk the same grounds that people traversed long before European explorers were searching for a New World.